 How do I pay?

 If you do not have health insurance or your health plan does not cover the full cost, you will need to pay the balance due before your treatment or procedure.
 You may be able to claim back some fees on your insurance.
-To pay an excess not covered by your insurance or any other inpatient fees, please visit our payment page.
+To pay an excess not covered by your insurance or any other fees, please visit our payment page.
 If you have any queries about paying for your care, please contact the finance team in your hospital.